Yiu-dororong/case-study-practice-1/README.md

 ## Roadmap
-The data analysis process will be divided into six stages, ask, prepare, process, analyze, share, and act, which will be proceeded accordingly.
+The data analysis process will be divided into six stages,
+* ask
+* prepare
+* process
+* analyze
+* share
+* act

+which will be proceeded accordingly.

 ### Ask
 The initial objective presented to me is pretty vague, let make the goal clearer and define the business task.